Stan Laundon Sharing Memories

 Easter 1983

-"Country Time" visits the International Festival of Country Music at Wembley and records interviews with Jim & Jesse McReynolds, The Dillards, Ronnie Prophet and George Jones.
+"Country Time" visits the International Festival of Country Music, at Wembley, and records interviews with Jim & Jesse McReynolds, The Dillards, Ronnie Prophet and George Jones.
+Also at Wembley were Wendel Adkins, Roy Acuff and Johnny Lee.

 June 1983

-"Country Time" visits Gilley's Night Club in Pasadena, Texas – the home of the Urban Cowboy where John Travolta made the movie.
-I also rode the bull at Gilley's and I have a tee shirt to prove it!
-I didn't get the opportunity to meet Mickey Gilley on this occasion, but I did chat to Wendel Adkins and saw Ronny Robbins in concert with Marty's original backing group.
+"Country Time" visits Gilley's Night Club, in Pasadena, Texas - the home of the Urban Cowboy where John Travolta made the movie.
+I also rode the bull at Gilley's and have the tee-shirt to prove it!
+I didn't get the chance to meet Mickey Gilley on this occasion, but I did chat to Wendel Adkins and saw Ronny Robbins in concert with Marty's original backing group.

 September 1983

-I get the chance to take my own tour to Nashville.
+I get the opportunity to take my own tour to Nashville.
 A party of 30 fans fly out to Atlanta, Georgia for a 17-day guided tour that takes in Chattanooga, Nashville and Memphis.
 We stopped off for a week in Music City to enjoy the sights and the sounds, which included a visit to the Grand Ole Opry.
 A few people in our party were fortunate enough to talk, very briefly, to Merle Haggard as he left a local restaurant.
-He was willing to sign an autograph or two but, sadly, I did not have a tape recorder with me at the time.
-I did, however, record a large portion of my show in Nashville and during our visit to Memphis we called in at Graceland the home of Elvis Presley.
+He was willing to sign an autograph but, sadly, I did not have a tape recorder with me at this time.
+I did, however, record a large portion of my show in Nashville and during our visit to Memphis we called in at Graceland, the home of Elvis Presley and I personally visited The Lorraine Hotel where Martin Luther King Jr. was assassinated.

 October 1983